 - Have a schedule: if your toddlers are used to a certain schedule during the day, try to stick to it on the road trip.
-Meal/snack time, nap time, quiet time, and playtime can all be incorporated during a long car ride… just don’t be surprised if the change in location throws things off a little bit!
+Meal/snack time, nap time, quiet time, and playtime can all be incorporated during a long drive.
+Just don’t be surprised if the change in location throws things off a little bit!
 That’s okay!

 - Introduce new things as you go: start with one toy or activity, and if your toddler starts to look bored, give them something new to do, or surprise them with a special snack, or anything to make the trip seem less monotonous!

 - Break it up with screen time: of course it is okay to allow some screen time, in fact, it might be a good idea to let them take a break and watch a movie or an educational show, especially during a longer than 4-hour road trip!